 What Type of Incisions Are Made during Breast Reduction Surgery?

-The most common type of incisions used for breast reduction is the Inverted-T also known as T-Anchor.
-The name defines the direction of the incision.
-It goes around the areola, then goes down, and continues under the breast imitating a shape of an anchor.
+The inverted-T also known as a T-anchor incision name defines the direction of the incision.
+The surgeon makes an incision that follows the outside perimeter of the areola, then goes down, and continues under the breast into the breast crease imitating the shape of an anchor.